Infinite-Nomic/Infinite-Nomic/round6/metarules.md

 not outlined here, but should be done in an orderly and democratic fashion, giving due consideration to all proposed rulesets.

-No metaproposal may refer to a player or group of players by any non-changing uniquely identifiable or real-life characteristic such as name or nickname, to give them exclusive advantages or disadvantages .
-If a metaproposal does this, it will have no effect even if passed and may be removed by a moderator as soon as possible.

 A round ends when and only when the ruleset for that round specifies that that round ends or when the players generally agree that it should be ended.